 Accounts and Services

-This course will use GitHub Classroom https://classroom.github.com/ for exchanging source code from teacher to student, the Gitter.im https://gitter.im/IST256/Fudge chat service for asking questions during lecture or outside of class, and SU Google Apps for Education https://g.syr.edu for recording attendance and measuring class participation.
-These are free service and are offered at no charge to the student.
+This course will use GitHub Classroom https://classroom.github.com/ for exchanging source code from teacher to student, the Gitter.im https://gitter.im/IST256/Fudge chat service for asking questions during lecture or outside of class, and SU Google Apps for Education http://g.syr.edu for recording attendance and measuring class participation.
+All services are offered at no charge to the student.

 Methods of Evaluation